Todd Family Final DNA Report

 TF 155

-John came from Philadelphia to North Carolina and then 1745 to Craven District, SC, then 1751 to Newport District (later Liberty Co) GA.
+John came from Philadelphia to North Carolina and then 1745 to Craven District, SC, then 1751 to Newport District (later Liberty Co) GA. (not sure we got a valid DNA sample due to non-paternity events.

 29